Delivering on the Internet’s Promise for Global E-Commerce Reach

 Shift4 can provide solutions to all players in the offline, e-commerce, and mobile commerce arenas, including direct merchants, payment service providers, and payment facilitators.
 Partners and customers can choose from a variety of services, including acquiring, gateway services, approval rate optimization, advanced anti-fraud protection, business intelligence, and a host of other value-added services and products.

 Shift4 operates in a highly regulated industry and must continually address compliance requirements.
-It works with the card schemes and all relevant financial institutions to ensure compliance and provide merchants easier access to international markets.
+It works with card schemes and all relevant financial institutions to ensure compliance and provide merchants with easier access to international markets.
 Shift4 diligently seeks the right technologies to help ease the burden of achieving and proving regulatory compliance so they can focus on innovation that drives competitive advantage.

 The Shift4 Research and Development (R&D) group interacts with technical and business teams such as product management, TechOps, etc., to drive innovation within its core business.
 There are three groups in R&D; two are mixed development with developers and quality assurance (QA) engineers, and the third group is dedicated to building automation tools.